Tencent to expand underage ID check to all games

 A “healthy gaming” system that includes time limits on daily play and can perform facial recognition-aided ID checks, already in use on Tencent’s most popular Honour of Kings smartphone game, will be applied to nine other mobile games this year and expanded to cover all Tencent games next year, the company said in a post on its official WeChat account.

-The move marks Tencent’s latest attempt to meet the Chinese government’s call for tighter controls to combat gaming addiction and increasing hear-sightedness among young people.
+The move marks Tencent’s latest attempt to meet the Chinese government’s call for tighter controls to combat gaming addiction and increasing near-sightedness among young people.
 A state announcement in August called for the publishing regulator to control the number of new online video games and to limit the amount of time young Chinese spend playing such games.

 Tencent, the world’s largest gaming company by revenue, has run into regulatory roadblocks this year and Chinese authorities have not approved any new games since March.

-Without approval for in-app purchases Tencent has been unable to make money from some of its hugely popular games, such as PlayerUnknown’s Battlegrounds Mobile (PUBG Mobile), which a game that CLSA estimates could generate up to $1 billion in annual revenue if given a monetization license.
+Without approval for in-app purchases Tencent has been unable to make money from some of its hugely popular games, such as PlayerUnknown’s Battlegrounds Mobile (PUBG Mobile), which is a game that CLSA estimates could generate up to $1 billion in annual revenue if given a monetization license.

 Shares in Tencent, which have slid by 28 percent this year to knock $138 billion off the company’s market value, were down 3.7 percent at Monday’s close, lagging a 2 percent drop for the benchmark Hang Seng Index.